opencog/atomese-simd/Design-C.md

 could be ambiguous in general, as other `Section` might pop up.
 By contrast, `*-description-*` is unambiguous and is a reserved keyword.
 So OK, leave as-is.

+Update 11 Sept 2025: The OpenCL program code is now parsed to extract function signatures, and these signatures are converted to Atomese.
+See `genIDL.cc` for that code.
+The Atomese signatures are now published in `*-description-*`.
+When user code attempts to invoke a kernel, the arguments created by the user are checked against the kernel interface.
+An error is thrown, if they don't match up.

+The current implementation is rudimentary; only the simplest kernels are handled.
+But its a proof of concept.
+Seems to work, and seems not to be horrible.

+At any rate, this is a win: having the `*-description-*` available should allow the introspection that we've long been dreaming of and blabbering about.
+We'll see how that works out.

 Open Discussion
 ---------------